Dr. Daniel Prinsen

 BHSc (Hons), DC — Chiropractor, Acupuncture Provider

 Dr. Prinsen is proficient in Diversified (hands-on) Chiropractic Technique, muscle-release Therapy and Instrument-Assisted Soft Tissue Therapy (IASTM) and various auxillary modalities.
 Certification in Functional Integrative Acupuncture provides him with a biomedical approach to acupuncture that addresses function and movement along with pain and nervous system modulation.
-Dr Prinsen is a Concussion Management Practitioner, trained through Complete Concussion Management Institute, and is equipped to effectively manage concussions and conduct comprehensive pre-concussion baseline testing.
-Click Here to book Baseline Testing or other Concussion Assessment/Treatment appointments
+Dr. Prinsen is a Concussion Management Practitioner, trained through Complete Concussion Management Institute, and is equipped to effectively manage concussions and conduct comprehensive pre-concussion baseline testing.
+For baseline testing, click here.

 Muscle release techniques and PNF stretching are also common parts of treatment with me.